Qarj/cypress-notes/README.md

 Click something if present, after verifying it is present for a period of time (maybe DOM rewriting causing issues)

--   see command `clickLocatorIfConsistentlyPresent` in `commandsConditional.js` and `usages/conditional.js`
+-   see command `clickLocatorIfConsistentlyVisible` in `commandsConditional.js` and `usages/conditional.js`

 # element is getting detached from the DOM